python-hyper/h11/README.rst

 handling, and the "obsolete line folding" rule, so you can focus your energies on the hard / interesting parts for your application, and it tries to support the full specification in the sense that any app that can be written while conforming to the spec should be able to use h11.

 It's pure Python, and has no dependencies outside of the standard library.

 Currently it only supports Python 3.5, though it wouldn't be hard to expand this to support other versions, including 2.7.
 (Originally it had a Cython wrapper for `http-parser
 <https://github.com/nodejs/http-parser>`_ and a beautiful nested state
 machine implemented with ``yield from`` to postprocess the output.
-But I had to take these out -- the new *parser* needs fewer lines-of-code than the old *parser wrapper*, is pure Python, uses no exotic language syntax, and has more features.
+But I had to take these out -- the new *parser* needs fewer lines-of-code than the old *parser wrapper*, is written in pure Python, uses no exotic language syntax, and has more features.
 It's too bad really, that old state machine was really slick.)

 I don't know how fast it is.
 I haven't benchmarked or profiled it yet, so it's probably got a few pointless hot spots, and I've been trying